This application's name will be `hello_world`.

 Configuring Tensorlake functions

-The @function decorator allows you to specify the following attributes:
+The @function decorator allows you to set the following attributes:

 1. description - A description of the function’s purpose and behavior.